maths/moodle-qtype_stack/doc/en/Authoring/AnswerTests/String.md

-# Strings in STACK questions
+# String matching

-If your answer is a language string, then please consider using the [Damerau-Levenshtein distance](Levenshtein_distance.md) rather than a string match.
+On rare occasions string matching is useful.

-Strings are a basic data type in Maxima.
-The predicate function `stringp(ex)` determines whether an expression is a string.
-The function `string(ex)` takes a Maxima expression and returns a string representation.
-We do not support Maxima's `parse_string` function.
-There is no way to turn a string into a Maxima expression through STACK.
-For example, if you use the string input you cannot later parse the student's answer into a Maxima expression.
-Therefore, only use the string input if your answer is actually a string.
+A much more useful feature is the [Damerau-Levenshtein distance](../../Topics/Levenshtein_distance.md).

-_The whole point of STACK is that teachers should seek to establish mathematical properties and the string match tests are provided for completeness (and because they are trivial to implement).
-Experienced question authors almost never use the string match tests.
-If you find yourself needing to use the string match tests for something mathematical please contact the developers._
+Since student's expressions are, by default, not permitted to contain spaces you will probably need to make use of the string input type.

-# Answer tests
+### ATString ###

-`String` This is a string match, ignoring leading and trailing white space which are stripped from all answers, using PHP's trim() function.
+This test performs a string match ignoring leading and trailing white space which are stripped from all answers, using PHP's trim() function.

-`StringSloppy` This function first converts both inputs to lower case, then removes all white space from the string and finally performs a strict string comparison.
+### ATStringSloppy ###

-`Levenshtein` is an answer test based on the Damerau-Levenshtein distance between two strings.
-See the specific documentation on [Damerau-Levenshtein distance](Levenshtein_distance.md).
+This test removes spaces, newlines and tabs and then performs a string match.

-### SRegExp ###
+### ATSRegExp ###

 This test uses Maxima's `regex_match` function.